-NOTE: To have full control of individual Download/Conversion options make sure the "Start downloading automatically with default settings" option in the Preferences General tab is NOT enabled to get the one-time Preferences screen to set your Download Preferences for that individual video.
-If that option is enabled, clicking the individual Download button will automatically download and convert the video using your default Preference settings.
+NOTE: To have full control of individual Download/Conversion options make sure the "Start downloading automatically with default settings" option in the Preferences General tab is NOT enabled.
+If that option is enabled you will not get the one-time Preferences screen, and clicking the individual Download button will automatically download and convert the video using your default Preference settings.

-Notice the information below each video in the example queue above.
-Along with the source and name, available quality info is displayed.
-The first video is available in 480p,720p, 1080p,1440p, and 2160p.
-Some source sites provide different information (e.g. the video bitrate or the audio quality).
+The information icon below each video in the queue shows available video info.
+Different source sites provide different information.
 You can use that information to decide if you want to process the videos individually with special output settings.

-In the example above, the first video has been processed individually and a "Search" button is now available that will show you where the processed file can be located on your Mac
+In the example above, the first video has been processed individually and a "Locate" button is now available that will show where the processed file has been saved on your Mac.

 Setting Your Default Preferences

-There are two Tabs available in this initial VideoboxPro Preference screen, “General” and “Conversion”.
-The "General" tab will be active and it is where you can set your default download location, just click the “Change…” button and select a new location.
+There are two Tabs available in this initial Beginner Level VideoboxPro Preference screen, “General” and “Conversion”.
+The "General" tab will be active and it is where you can set your default download location, just click the “Change…” button and select a new location

 You can set the “Maximum Number of Concurrent Downloads:” and "Maximum Number of Concurrent Conversions:" (used when doing ‘batch’ Download/Conversions of all the files in your Downloads queue) to limit CPU usage.